vrun545/MicroServices_NodeJS/README.md

 ## Usage

-- Each microservice has its own set of endpoints for performing CRUD operations and other functionalities.
+- Each microservice has its own endpoints for performing CRUD operations and other functionalities.
 - Use the API gateway endpoint to access the microservices from the client application.
 - Monitor the health and performance of the services using Consul services and other monitoring tools.